Howell Peacock

-Howell Peacock (September 11, 1889 – 1962) was an American basketball coach, best known for being the head coach of men's college basketball at the University of Georgia and at the University of North Carolina.
+Howell Benajah Peacock (September 11, 1889 – September 8, 1962) was an American basketball coach, best known for being the head coach of men's college basketball at the University of Georgia and the University of North Carolina.

 Playing career

 Peacock was captain and center for the Southern champion 1908 Columbus YMCA team, then "the cradle of basketball in Georgia."
 Peacock then played for the Georgia men's basketball team and was team captain for the 1909–10 and 1911–12 seasons.
 In 1909, continuous dribbling and shots off the dribble were allowed.
 The 1909 Georgia team did not lose a game against Southern Intercollegiate Athletic Association (SIAA) opponents.

 He also played with the Athens YMCA club in 1912 and according to sportswriter Dick Jemison was "by far the best center that ever stepped on a Southern floor".
 He stood just 5 feet 10 inches.